-The audience is left stunned, realizing they see our national emblem before their eyes.
+The audience is mesmerized, realizing they’re seeing our national emblem before their eyes.

-Aurora is a stunning bird, and if you’re fortunate enough to see an eagle fly by in the wild, then you realize it’s a privilege to see a Bald Eagle up close.
+Aurora is a stunning bird, and if you’re fortunate enough to see an eagle in the wild, then you realize it’s a privilege to see a Bald Eagle up close.

 Christine has a story to share about each bird and how it came into her care.

 Traer Scott of Traer Scott Photography, and author of Raptors: Portraits of Birds of Prey was giving a lecture in the auditorium and was signing copies of her book.